- Rules of debate at meetings

 Sub-section to Standing Order 3.
 Members of public questions to Council

 - a.
-Members of the public will be allowed to bring to the attention of Council matters within its remit and ask a question thereon or, with the agreement of the Council Chairman, more than one.
-Question(s) so asked will be dealt with by the Chairman, the Clerk or another Councillor (should they have an answer or relevant information).
-If necessary the question(s) can be deferred, by the Chairman, for resolution by the Chairman, Clerk, designated Councillor(s), Council Committee or a later Full Council.
+Members of the public will be allowed to bring to the attention of Council matters within its remit and ask a question thereon or, with the agreement of the Council Chairperson, more than one.
+Question(s) so asked will be dealt with by the Chairperson, the Clerk or another Councillor (should they have an answer or relevant information).
+If necessary the question(s) can be deferred, by the Chairperson, for resolution by the Chairperson, Clerk, designated Councillor(s), Council Committee or a later Full Council.

 - b.
 If a question or questions are asked, that fall wholly or partially outside of the Council’s remit, then the member of public will, where possible, be informed of this during the meeting.
 However, this does not prevent the Council, if it can reasonably do so, from helping to resolve any issues raised.
 Even if only in the form of advice.

 - c.
 This session, unless an extension is agreed by Council, shall not exceed 10 minutes.
 Members of the public, in line with Councillors, can speak for up to 3 minutes; this can be extended with permission from the Chairperson.

 4. Filming and recording meetings